nanacode4/library-frontend/README.md

 # 📚 Library System

-A **React & TypeScript**-powered **Library System** that allows users to browse, borrow, return, and review books, while administrators can manage the library, track book inventory, and handle user interactions.
+A **React & TypeScript** powered **Library System** that allows users to browse, borrow, return, and review books, while administrators can manage the library, track book inventory, and handle user interactions.
 The system features a secure authentication flow using Okta, a user-friendly UI, and efficient book management tools.

 ## 🌟 Features